kapawlak/temp_lab_host/Courses/345/3L/xlab2.md

 ::::::Activity
 Your TA will start a discussion about the interpretation of $t'$ and how you might go about making some claims based on the value of $t'$.

-:::Exercise
+:::Exercise (|3 Points)
 If you perform the same experiment twice and collect statistics on both, what do you expect the value of $|t'|$ to be?
 :::

-:::Exercise
+:::Exercise (|a.
+3 Points / b.
+4 Points)
 1. Based on your discussion, what conclusions can be drawn if $|t'| \leq 1$?
-2. What actions might you take ensure that your conclusion is accurate?
+2. What actions might you take to ensure that your conclusion is accurate?
 :::

-:::Exercise
+:::Exercise (|4 Points)
 Based on your discussion, what conclusions can be drawn if $1 < |t'| \leq 3$?
 :::

-:::Exercise
+:::Exercise (|a.
+3 Points / b.
+4 Points)
 1. Based on your discussion, what conclusions can be drawn if $|t'| > 3$?
-2. What actions might you take ensure that your conclusion is accurate?
+2. What actions might you take to ensure that your conclusion is accurate?
 :::

 ::::::